Existence of the equivariant minimal model program for compact K\"ahler threefolds with the action of an abelian group of maximal rank: Introduction

-We refer readers to \cite[Introduction]{Zho22} and the references therein for the background of this project.
-In this paper, we will focus on a clean proof of the existence of the $G$-MMP on K\"ahler threefolds (cf.~Remark \ref{rmk-difference}).
+We refer readers to \cite[Introduction]{Zho22} and the references therein for more backgrounds.
+In this note, we will focus on a clean proof of the existence of the $G$-MMP on K\"ahler threefolds (cf.~Remark \ref{rmk-difference}).
+Let us begin with the following assumption.